wyhuai/SkillMimic/README.md

 However, if you encounter the message `ImportError: libpython3.*m.so.1.0: cannot open shared object ...`, don't worry.
 This is a common issue and can be easily resolved.

+You might take [this](https://github.com/google-deepmind/acme/issues/47 ) for your reference.

 ## Pre-Trained Models
 Pre-trained models are available at `skillmimic/data/models/`